barumau/pandunia/engli/darse.md

 1. ye no safa kamar.
 2. un kupe no hali.
-3. do waf no nyama supe.
+3. dul waf no nyama supe.
 4. ye no ada waf i maw. / ye ada no waf i no maw.
-5. xefe nyama ca a no kafé.
+5. xefe nyama ca a no kafe.
-6. mamá ada no waf a do maw.
+6. mamá ada no waf a dul maw.

 <!--